+Editor's note.
 This was the last meal I ate at Apsleys before it closed as part of the lengthy Lanesborough hotel refurbishment.
-It will reopen in late 2014, builders permitting.
+It was planned to reopen in spring 2015, builders permitting, though this appears no to be in doubt due to an ownershipchange of the hotel.

 The lunch began with foie gras terrine came with smoked apples and amoretti – this was lovely, the foie gras silky smooth and with good flavour, the apples providing balancing acidity (easily 18/20).
 Scallop with a herb crust with black truffle and a mushroom consommé had a soup with quite good mushroom flavour, though the delicate flavour of the scallop did not really need the herbs as far as I was concerned – there were just too many flavours (16/20).